 ESFP vs. INFJ

-The INFJ, also known as The Sage, is the rarest personality type in the MBTI spectrum, so they may be difficult to figure out and understand.
+The INFJ, also known as The Sage, is the rarest personality type in the 16 personalities spectrum, so they may be difficult to figure out and understand.
 As an introvert, the INFJ personality is reserved and shies away from the limelight.
 However, they will work relentlessly behind the scenes to keep harmony.
 They identify with their values and are willing to be vocal when these values are questioned.
 INFJs are honest, responsible, and highly independent.
 They may often seem like they are on a mission, and INFJs take their missions seriously.
 INFJs highly value their integrity and will strive to do the right thing while remaining patient, supportive listeners.

 Fun-loving and light-hearted ESFP personalities may easily misunderstand the serious and withdrawn nature of INFJ personalities, even though both are caring.
 Since ESFPs are Sensing types who live in the present and love tackling practical problems, they may think that INFPs’ intuition is getting the best of them.
 Although both types cherish their core values deeply, ESFPs may find it hard to share this appreciation with a deep, private, and individualistic INFJ personality.